nxskok/pasias/docs/20-repeated-measures.md

-(e) Explain briefly how the data are in the wrong format for a repeated-measures ANOVA (done using MANOVA, as in class), and use `spread` to get the data set into the right format.
-(Hint: there is an example of `spread` in assignment 2.)
+(e) Explain briefly how the data are in the wrong format for a repeated-measures ANOVA (done using MANOVA, as in class), and use `pivot_wider` to get the data set into the right format.

 Solution